Home Why do Muhajirs want independent Muhajirstan?

 Demand for Independent Muhajirstan

-After 70 years of Partition, Muhajirs still struggling for their rights in Pakistan
+After 70 years of Partition, Muhajirs are still struggling for their rights in Pakistan

 Independent Sindhudesh

 Now, Pakistan has become the most dangerous country in the world.
 Pakistan was founded by Mohd.
-Ali Jinnah 70 years back and had dreamt of a society that is free from discrimination on the basis of caste, creed, and religion.
-This was mentioned in his address to the nation after taking oath as the President of Pakistan.
-If you look at the history of Pakistan in the last 70 years, forget about Hindus, Christians, even Muslims are not feeling safe in Pakistan.
+Ali Jinnah, 70 years back, had dreamt of a society that was free from discrimination on the basis of caste, creed, and religion.
+This was mentioned in his address to the nation after taking the oath as the President of Pakistan.
+If you look at the history of Pakistan in the last 70 years, forget about Hindus, Christians, or even Muslims, who are not feeling safe in Pakistan.

 Mohajir Genocide

-Most of them settled in Sindh and East Pakistan, now Bangladesh, including Urdu-speaking and small numbers moved to other provinces of Pak.
-But, the majority of Urdu-speaking Mohajirs settled in Karachi and other cities and villages of Sindh province.
-Overall those Urdu-speaking people constitute about 7–8% of the total population of Pakistan.
+Most of them settled in Sindh and East Pakistan, now Bangladesh, including Urdu-speaking and small numbers moved to other provinces of Pakistan.
+But the majority of Urdu-speaking Mohajirs settled in Karachi and other cities and villages of Sindh province.
+Overall, those Urdu-speaking people constitute about 7–8% of the total population of Pakistan.

-In British India, West Pakistan natives were educationally and socio-economically backward compared to the rest of India, and that position more or less still persists in today’s Pakistan also.
+In British India, West Pakistan natives were educationally and socio-economically backward compared to the rest of India, and that position more or less persists in today’s Pakistan also.
 Extensive religious and madrassa teaching is a major cause of this issue.
-After independence in 1947, Karachi became the capital and most of the civil service positions were held by the Mohajirs because of their high educational background, thanks to their roots in India.
-These Urdu-speaking migrants, otherwise called Muhajirs had migrated from Northern states of India and most of them settled in Sindh province.
+After independence in 1947, Karachi became the capital, and most of the civil service positions were held by the Mohajirs because of their high educational background, thanks to their roots in India.
+These Urdu-speaking migrants, otherwise called Muhajirs, had migrated from the northern states of India, and most of them settled in Sindh province.

 Independent Muhajirstan and atrocities

 Unlike Pakistan’s other major ethnic groups, Mohajirs were not ‘people of the soil’.
-But Muhajirs soon became a part of the Punjabi-dominated ruling elite of the newborn country because of their high percentage of educated masses and the expertise they were possessing in running Pakistan’s nascent bureaucracy and economy.
+But Muhajirs soon became a part of the Punjabi-dominated ruling elite of the newborn country because of their high percentage of educated masses and the expertise they possessed in running Pakistan’s nascent bureaucracy and economy.

-Ayub also removed most of the senior civil servants having Muhajir origin.
-When Ayub Khan won the election in 1964 against Fatima Jinnah with large-scale ringing and military influence, his son Gohar Ayub went on to set the fire in Parts of Karachi, particularly Muhajir-dominated areas in celebrating victory and punishing the people who didn’t vote for his father.
+Ayub also removed most of the senior civil servants of Muhajir origin.
+When Ayub Khan won the election in 1964 against Fatima Jinnah with large-scale rigging and military influence, his son Gohar Ayub went on to set the fire in Parts of Karachi, particularly Muhajir-dominated areas, in celebration of his father’s victory and punishing the people who didn’t vote for his father.

 Black Day by Muhajirs on 14th August

-Bhutto started discrimination with Muhajirs by declaring Sindhi as the only official language of Sind and gave preference in education to native Pakistanis in school and colleges and left no opportunity for Muhajirs.
-The same system in Pakistan still persists in Pak even after 45 years.
+Bhutto started discrimination against Muhajirs by declaring Sindhi as the only official language of Sind and giving preference in education to native Pakistanis in schools and colleges, and leaving no opportunity for Muhajirs.
+The same system in Pakistan persists in Pakistan even after 45 years.

 Independent Muhajirstan and atrocities